loganjsch/solemate/APISpec.md

 ```

 ## 1.2 Login to Account - `/users/login` (POST)
-Users Login to their Account
+User logs in to their Account

 **Request**: